NRLMMD-GEOIPS/geoips/docs/source/new-docs/getting-started/installing/index.rst

     docker run -it geoips   # Run the container in interactive mode

 Right now, the Docker image is only used for development and testing.

+We suggest mounting in a data directory so your containers don't get too large.

 If you are interested in using the Docker build for production or plugin development, please reach